 - House/Rental: We sold our house after renting it out for a while initially.
-If you plan to keep your home, you will have associated costs for that or renting it out may entail management fees or other costs.
+If you plan to keep your home, you will have associated costs for that.
+Renting it out may entail management fees or other costs.

-- Storage Fees: We store some things in a family member’s storage unit at no additional cost to us, but if you want to keep things in a storage unit yourself, you would have a monthly fee.
+- Storage Fees: We store some things in a family member’s storage unit at no additional cost to us.
+If you want to keep things in a storage unit yourself, you would have a monthly fee.

 - Laundry: We have a built in washer and dryer in our RV so we don’t need to pay extra to use laundry facilities at RV parks or in a community laundromat.

 - Firewood: We invested in a propane fire pit after the first few years.
 So this does increase our propane costs at times but we save on firewood.